-From the return of the Oxford Literary Festival to the Oxford Half Marathon – here are the unmissable annual events in Oxford taking place in 2022.
+From the Oxford Literary Festival to the Oxford Half Marathon – here are the unmissable annual events in Oxford taking place in 2023.

-Despite the looming presence of the pesky Omicron variant, the concept of ‘making plans’ is still very much alive, and the days of holding off on buying tickets or wondering when – not if – your favourite band would cancel their upcoming tour are gone, at least for the time being.
+As we’ve now learnt to live with COVID-19, thanks to vaccines and therapeutics, it’s fair to say that the concept of ‘making plans’ is back on the table, and the days of holding off on buying tickets or wondering when – not if – your favourite band would cancel their upcoming tour are long gone.

-This is why we’re tentatively excited about all the great stuff Oxford has in store for us in 2022.
+This is why we’re excited about all the great stuff Oxford has in store for us in 2023.
 We’re excited about blockbuster exhibitions at the city’s major museums and anticipating outdoor events at the city’s parks and outdoor spaces, including the iconic Broad Street.

-These are just a handful of the thrilling events and things to do in Oxford on the horizon in 2022.
-There are loads more still to come, we’re sure!
-And we promise to keep this page updated as they are announced.
+These are just a handful of the thrilling events and things to do in Oxford on the horizon in 2023.
+There are loads more still to come, and we promise to keep this page updated as they are announced.

 Discover more: Markets & Fairs